A Walking Proud group of friends and volunteers are covering 200km of Greater Manchester for a five-week Salford Pride fundraiser.

 The group of Connor James, Natalya Disley, Tom Dutton and Frazer MacDonald has already completed two of their five walks across different Greater Manchester trails.
 Their first one happened on April 12 covering more than 20km from Didsbury to Salford.

-Reflecting on the experience, Connor James, Head of Events at Salford Pride said: “I underestimated how long 20km actually was, it was hard work but it’s really great to go out and be active.”
+Connor, who is head of events at Salford Pride, said: “I underestimated how long 20km actually was, it was hard work but it’s really great to go out and be active.”